nikbearbrown/NanoLex/Data/NanoLex_3.md

 **Relational Adjectives (Pertainyms):** Nanoscale, Chromium-based

-### Expanded Definition and Usage\nNano-chromium (Cr) extends the utility of chromium through its transformation into nanoparticles, which significantly alters its interaction with other materials and biological systems.
+### Expanded Definition and Usage:
+Nano-chromium (Cr) extends the utility of chromium through its transformation into nanoparticles, which significantly alters its interaction with other materials and biological systems.
 In catalysis, nano-chromium is prized for its higher activity and selectivity, often used in processes requiring efficient conversion of organic compounds.
 In pigments, its nanoparticles provide vivid colors with enhanced durability and stability.
 Additionally, nano-chromium's role in anti-corrosion coatings is critical in extending the lifespan of metals exposed to harsh environments.
 The environmental and health implications of nano-chromium also deserve attention, particularly regarding its bioavailability and potential toxicity.

 ### Lexical Dictionary Structure
  - **Lexical Dictionary Entry:** This section introduces nano-chromium (Cr), highlighting its definition, properties, and applications.